 May also provide administrative support including acting as a back-up for the front office (answering phones, assisting walk-in applicants with online process, etc.).

-Bachelor's degree in Human Resources, Business Administration, Psychology or other related field from a regionally accredited college or university.
+Associate's degree in Human Resources, Business Administration, Psychology or other related field required.
+Bachelor's degree in Human Resources, Business Administration, Psychology or other related field from a regionally accredited college or university preferred.
 Additional education may substitute for required experience and additional related experience may substitute for required education, to the extent permitted by the JHU equivalency formula.

 Experience working in a high-volume, fast-pasted environment.